Proper Way to Hold a Mouse and Avoid Injury

 Finally you can decide to switch to a trackball mouse or take a break occasionally to rest the wrists.

-- You can position your mouse within reach
+- Position your mouse within reach

 A simple solution to different ways to reduce mouse injury is to position the mouse within reach.
 Try to position the mouse close to the keyboard to reduce stretching everytime you use the mouse.
-This will make sure your elbow is at a comfortable angle at all times.
+This will make sure your elbow is at a comfortable angle at all time

 Some of us apply too much pressure on our mouse, we grip them hard stressing out palm.
 This happens when the mouse is too big or too small.
 Therefore make sure you use a comfortable mouse that is the right size.